-Under 40 CFR 125.61(b)(2) the applicant must provide a determination signed by the State or interstate agency authorized to provide certification under 40 CFR 124.53 and 124.54 that the proposed modified discharge will comply with applicable provisions of State law including water quality standards.
+Under 40 CFR 125.61(b)(2) the applicant must provide a determination signed by the State, Territory, or interstate agency authorized to provide certification under 40 CFR 124.53 and 124.54 that the proposed modified discharge will comply with applicable provisions of State or Territory law including water quality standards.
 This determination shall include a discussion of the basis for the conclusion reached.
 In the application, GWA indicated that it submitted a request to GEPA for a determination.
 On March 28, 2008, EPA sent a letter to GEPA requesting a decision on certification of GWA's section 301(h) application.
 At this time, EPA has not received a certification.
-However, since EPA is issuing a tentative decision to deny the applicant's request for a waiver from secondary treatment requirements, a water quality certification determination from the Territory of Guam is unnecessary at this time.
+However, since EPA's decision is to deny the applicant's request for a waiver from secondary treatment requirements, a water quality certification determination from the Territory of Guam is unnecessary.